When Is The Best Time To Sow Grass Seed or Overseed?

-The correct time for any lawn renovation is March/April and September/October; there should be plenty of moisture available in the soil at these times of year.
+The correct time for any lawn renovation such as seeding is March or April and September or October.
+There should be plenty of moisture available in the soil at these times of year.
 The same good management applies whether you need to just over-seed or fully re-seed.
 Before starting your lawn renovation there are several basic things to consider:

-> Soil temperatures should be warm and no colder than 6 degrees.
+- Soil temperatures should be warm and no colder than 6 degrees Celsius.

 When considering what seed to use, you need to think about what you need from your lawn in terms of performance and care.
 Generally, these are the main areas to consider:

-- General Purpose Lawn – A mix of hardwearing grasses such as Ryegrass and Fescue would be needed on high traffic areas such as areas that receive a lot of wear and tear from Children and pets.
-The contents of the Hardwearing seed are 70% Perennial Ryegrass & 30% Strong Creeping Red Fescue.
+- General Purpose Lawn Seed - A mix of hardwearing grasses such as Ryegrass and Fescue would be needed on high traffic areas such as areas that receive a lot of wear and tear from Children and pets.

 - Luxury or Fine Lawn - This would require a mix where by there is not much traffic from children or pets.
-To achieve a fine in appearance lawn, you would need to look at the contents of the Formal Lawn seed 50% Strong Creeping Red Fescue, 25% Chewings Fescue, 20% Slender Creeping Red Fescue, 5% Browntop Bent.
+To achieve a fine in appearance lawn, you would need to look at the contents of the Formal Lawn Seed

 TOP TIP: Good seed bed preparation is the key to establishing a successful lawn.
 It pays to give extra attention to clearing weeds and maintaining the surface to a fine cultivation.